chrismeyers/website/README.md

 ## Docker

-[Docker Compose](https://docs.docker.com/compose/) is used to run this project in a Docker container.
+[Docker Compose](https://docs.docker.com/compose/) is used to run this project in a Docker container accessible at http://localhost:8080.
 In general, the only command needed is:

 ```sh